yusuf-jkhan1/comprxn/README.md

 ### Algorithmic Image Compression

-Using partioning clustering algorithms to compress an image
+Using iterative partioning algorithms written from scratch to compress an image

 *The modules, classes, and methods defined in this repo will serve as a basis to additional exploration.*